For thermal exchange of heat in the watercooling loop, you need the finest quality Radiator.

-The XR5 360 mm heat-sink stands above all to cool even the most challenging cooling loops to defeat heat with a high quality matte black polyurethane coating delivering a flawless finish to match your build.
+The XR5 360 mm heat-sink stands above all to cool even the most challenging cooling loops to defeat the heat with a high-quality matte black polyurethane coating delivering a flawless finish to match your build.

 Overall, it’s a solid product and a bang for one’s buck.
 If you want to save some extra cash, you can buy this radiator together with a Hydro X series XD5 reservoir-pump combo and Corsair CX- 9059001-WW Soft line tubing.

 EKWB EK-CoolStream PE Triple Black 360 is a high-performance heat-sink with a minimalistic design.